-Dow Pharmaceuticals, Inc. v.
+We find merit in Plaintiffs' position.
+A federal regulation may establish the standard of care appropriate to the underlying tort of negligence per se under state tort law.
+The Supreme Court held in Merrell Dow Pharmaceuticals, Inc. v.
 Thompson, et al, 478 U.S. 804 (1986), that pre-emption was no impediment to the pursuit in an Ohio state court of presumptive negligence claims based on misbranding of a drug in violation of the FDCA where there was no private federal cause of action for the violation.
 See 28 U.S.C. § 1331.
 Hence, we agree that state negligence claims based upon the misbranding of drugs under the federal statute or failure to conform the generic label to the updated RLD label, a form of misbranding, are not foreclosed by Mensing.
 See also Bartlett, supra 27 n.4 (declining to address state design-defect claims that parallel the federal misbranding statute).

-Finally, Mr. Hassett contends that the Mensing Court specifically limited its pre-emption holding to negligent failure to warn claims prior to the promulgation of the FDAAA.
-We agree with Mr. Hassett that until post-Act claims are subjected to a thorough pre-emption analysis, dismissal of those failure to warn claims is premature.13
+Finally, Plaintiffs contend that the Mensing Court specifically limited its pre-emption holding to negligent failure-to-warn claims prior to the promulgation of the FDAAA.
+We agree with Plaintiffs that until post-Act claims are subjected to a thorough pre-emption analysis, dismissal of those failure-to-warn claims is premature.
+14